liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/09-assets/01-intro.markdown

 published anywhere in your Site.
 Web content articles, blog posts, wiki articles, and documents are some asset-enabled entities that come out-of-the-box.
-By asset-enabling your own applications, you can take advantage of @product@'s functionality for publishing your application's data across your Site in the form of asset publisher entries, notifications, social activities, and more.
+By asset-enabling your own applications, you can take advantage of @sharepoint@'s functionality for publishing your application's data across your Site in the form of asset publisher entries, notifications, social activities, and more.